 Cultural Emphasis on Science and technology:

 This will also be a byproduct of the needed social changes.
-Instead of socially venerating soldiers, football players, and other sports people and having them on TV, with Nobel Prizes only being granted once each year, this would change to be the opposite situation.
-Social awareness and celebrating of brilliance, conservation of the environment, and making life better for all is what will matter in this new world and not violence, aggression, competitiveness, and destruction.
+Instead of socially venerating soldiers, sports stars, actors, and other celebrities, and having them on TV, when Nobel Prizes only being granted once each year.
+This would change to be the opposite situation.
+Social awareness and celebrating of brilliance, scientific discoveries, conservation of the environment, and making life better for all is what will matter in this new world and not violence, aggression, competitiveness, and destruction.
 Perhaps sports will have smaller events and have their big event be the Olympic games every 4 years and we will have many yearly awards ceremonies and celebrations of the various technical professions – like the Academy Awards for Horticulture.

 Stats of how much energy they saved those swarm drones, how much someone increased asparagus yield, or how they increased nano-tube antenna resilience in space conditions during solar flare events will be on the news and on TV and ring through their profession or technical networks.

 Or maybe they will even go on a world lecture tour so that all may gaze upon them or talk with them, and so they can share their thoughts and experience so that others in their field may benefit.
 You honestly think that Neil de Grasse Tyson, Bill Nye or the late Stephen Hawking didn’t have ‘groupies‘ come up to them where ever they go?
 I know I would be starting a conversation if I ever saw them!!
 ‘Look!! the Notorious NdT!
 Squeee!!”
 Faint. =)

 Those people who make large discoveries or creations would most likely be granted their own research or manufacturing center with people who would want to work with and learn from them so all of the world can benefit from their brilliance.
 Perhaps they will be asked to join an ongoing research project to provide their expertise or a be asked to come on and breathe life into an important and related but slowing project.